The Clinton Correspondence of Edward Tuckerman (1817-1886)

 In June 11: In the field beyond, noticed Carex pallescens again, but in the plain, to the little wood east of the quarries, could not find Scirpus Clintonii, back to the bushy field, or copse, and found it almost gone [probably out of fruit - ed.], but got a number of (116) specimens.

-1865, on June 7, two days after Tuckerman wrote his June 5 letter to
+In 1865, on June 7, two days after Tuckerman wrote his June 5 letter to Clinton, Clinton wrote in his collecting diary:

 Received from Prof. Tuckermann (at Prof. Gray's request) a package of